 - Flits, perches openly, hops, takes off & lands from vegetation or the ground.

 - Distinct chup - chup and tek - tek

 - 4 - 6, pale grey spotted brown

 - UK Breeding Pairs

 No added wheat is as the name suggests a blend of food that hasn’t had any wheat added to the mix.
-Mixes containing wheat attract more pigeons & doves so feeding No added wheat will help deter the pigeons & doves and attract a wider variety of smaller birds.Find out more
+Mixes containing wheat attract more pigeons and doves so feeding No added wheat will help deter the pigeons and doves and attract a wider variety of smaller birds.Find out more